We want the young people in our care to have a great start to life and are supported as much as possible.

 We noticed a trend in the number of families of young people with complex care needs that needed short-term help and support.
 As a result, we launched our residential overnight short breaks service.

 We have an outcome-oriented, activity-led approach with a core bank of staff that remain in the accommodation.
 The benefit is that even though the care isn’t continuous, the staff team is.
-They work closely with the children and young people when they come and stay with us.
+They work closely with children and young people when they come and stay with us.
 This means not only is the level of care consistent, but the individual is familiar with their key workers.

 As with most services within the organisation, our idea of our adult accommodation grew from the needs of one of the young people in our care.
 As he was getting older, we were becoming concerned about how his quality of life would be maintained when he outgrew Progress, so we decided we must tailor our services to adapt with him.
-Coming over a few nights a week to stay with us, gave mum and dad a bit of a break while he had chance to socialise while getting the support he needed.
+Coming over a few nights a week to stay with us, gave mum and dad a bit of a break while he had a chance to socialise while getting the support he needed.
 He got to learn valuable life skills and domestic duties in the process and can arrange to attend with another young person and share the cost.

 Our hub services have been put together with the aim to help children and young adults with disabilities get the absolute most from life.
 For more information, give us a call on 01902 561066 option 1, email firstname.lastname@example.org or check out http://progresscare.co.uk/the-hub/